swaptacular/swpt_stomp/swpt-certificates.rst

 Root certificates
 =================

-Every Swaptacular node issues a self-signed certificate to itself.
+Every Swaptacular network node MUST issue **exactly one** self-signed root certificate to itself.
 The expiration date of root certificates SHOULD be set very far in the future (after 500 years for example).

 Root certificates MUST include the following standard certificate
 extensions: